signum-network/CIPs/SIP/sip-basic.md

 The following is the standardization process for all SIPs in all tracks:

+**Idea** - An idea that is pre-draft.
+This is not tracked within the SIP Repository.

 **Draft** - The first formally tracked stage of an SIP in development.
 An SIP is merged by an SIP Editor into the SIP repository when properly formatted.